We want to make Reiki available to patients at St George’s Hospital (University of London) in Tooting.

 All practitioners wishing to become a Reiki partner in this process will

-- have been initiated in person into Usui Reiki (Level II minimum)
+- have been initiated in person into traditional Usui Reiki (Level II minimum)

 - be a Verified Practitioner through one of Reiki Council’s member organisations